Planning your Program of Study

 Students in the PhD program in Reading must follow the University regulations regarding continuous enrollment:

 "All students enrolled in doctoral programs must maintain continuous registration for each fall and spring session (except for periods of official leave of absence prior to candidacy) until they have completed all program requirements.
 Minimum registration consists of 3 credits of approved course work, registration for dissertation load (899 courses only), or registration for other field work courses that have been approved as full-time by the Dean of Graduate Studies or the Graduate Academic Council.

 Summer enrollment cannot be accepted in lieu of registration for fall and spring sessions.
 A student who neither registers for each fall and spring session nor has received an official leave of absence is subject to termination unless good cause not to do so is shown by the student after notification of such pending action" (excerpt from Graduate Bulletin).

 Note that students with assistantships must enroll for a minimum of 9 credits per semester (Fall and Spring only).
 International students who are full-time must enroll for 12 credits per semester.
 An international student with an assistantship enrolls for 9 credits minimum (as opposed to 12 credits).

-In order to facilitate doctoral students' career development, starting immediately and for 2013-14, the department will provide financial support to current doctoral students who are presenting an approved research paper at a national conference.
+In order to facilitate doctoral students' career development, for 2014-15, the department will provide financial support to current doctoral students who are presenting an approved research paper at a national conference.
 Students are eligible for one conference per year, up to $1000/person.
 There is a limit of $2000 total for 3 or more students presenting the same paper, or in the same session.
 Eligibility requires the student is enrolled (not on leave).
 To seek approval for conference travel, the student should submit the conference proposal and an email request to the department.
 In the request, please include details on any other funding sources for the requested conference.